Using JQ in PixieBrix

 You can also pass multiple variables by passing a dictionary to data, including using template syntax:

-jq only has access to the data you passed in via the
+jq only has access to the data you passed in via the data

 argument.
-You should not use@variable
+You should not use @variable

-syntax in the jqfilter
+syntax in the jq filter

-jq uses a
+jq uses a .

-to refer to its input (the data you passed to the brick)jq can return multiple results.
+jq can return multiple results.
 However, PixieBrix expects a single result from jq.
-Therefore, you must wrap an expression that returns multiple results in Array construction
+Therefore, you must wrap an expression that returns multiple results in Array construction []

 operator